The best hotels in Albanian Riviera

 September is the most underrated window.
 Prices drop to near-June levels, water temperature holds at 24-26°C, and the August crowd is gone.
 If you book a September stay in late July or early August. right after the peak rush. you'll often find last-minute availability at $110-150/night for rooms that were $200+ two weeks earlier.

-Albanian Riviera's best neighborhoods
+Albanian Riviera's best hotel regions

 The coast runs roughly 150km from Orikum in the north down to Ksamil near the Greek border, and the quality gap between regions is real.
 Start your search in Dhermi or Ksamil. those two deliver the best combination of beach, food, and property quality.